ReyesEnterprise/se_project_spots/README.md

 - Figma
 - Images
 - Grid
-- Resposive desine
+- Resposive design

 **Intro**

 ```
-In this project I worked on learnig Grid , figma , deployment to Github pages and responsive desine.
+In this project I worked on learnig Grid , figma , deployment to Github pages and responsive design.
 It was a very enjoyable experiance and really learned a lot of new tricks
 and tools to add to my tool belt.
 At the end of the project I was left with the confedence in building a responvise website both on desktop and mobile, thanks Triple Ten I had
 a Blast learing and over coming new skills
 ```